 Big Bear Vacation Home Amenities

-Whether you want to stay within steps of Bear Mountain Ski Resort or on the shores of Big Bear Lake, our unique homes come fully furnished with everything you’ll need for you and your group to have a relaxing and fulfilling vacation.
+Whether you want to stay within steps of Bear Mountain Ski Resort or on the shores of Big Bear Lake, our unique Big Bear homes for rent come fully furnished with everything you’ll need for you and your group to have a relaxing and fulfilling vacation.

 All of our Big Bear Lake homes have a rustic aesthetic that matches the rugged atmosphere at Big Bear Lake.
 We filled each home with plush furnishings to help you rest and relax in comfort and style.
+Each home has spacious rooms that can serve multiple purposes as bedrooms, playrooms, and offices.
 Additionally, each of our homes offer a little extra something that’s unique – several of our homes have large decks with BBQs, fireplaces, hot tubs, pools, plus more!
 To find your perfect vacation rentals in Big Bear, narrow your search on our website using the Advanced Filters.

 Things to Do Near Big Bear Lake